sonali091023/90DaysOfDevOps/2026/day-28/README.md

 - **Haven't done yet**

 #### Linux
-- [ ] Navigate the file system, create/move/delete files and directories
+- [ ] Navigate the file system, create/move/delete files and directories     -->Can do confidently
-- [ ] Manage processes — list, kill, background/foreground
+- [ ] Manage processes — list, kill, background/foreground                   -->Can do confidently
-- [ ] Work with systemd — start, stop, enable, check status of services
+- [ ] Work with systemd — start, stop, enable, check status of services      -->Can do confidently
-- [ ] Read and edit text files using vi/vim or nano
+- [ ] Read and edit text files using vi/vim or nano                          -->Can do confidently
-- [ ] Troubleshoot CPU, memory, and disk issues using top, free, df, du
+- [ ] Troubleshoot CPU, memory, and disk issues using top, free, df, du      -->Can do confidently
-- [ ] Explain the Linux file system hierarchy (/, /etc, /var, /home, /tmp, etc.)
+- [ ] Explain the Linux file system hierarchy (/, /etc, /var, /home, /tmp, etc.)   -->Can do confidently
-- [ ] Create users and groups, manage passwords
+- [ ] Create users and groups, manage passwords     -->Can do confidently
-- [ ] Set file permissions using chmod (numeric and symbolic)
+- [ ] Set file permissions using chmod (numeric and symbolic)    -->Can do confidently
-- [ ] Change file ownership with chown and chgrp
+- [ ] Change file ownership with chown and chgrp     -->Can do confidently
-- [ ] Create and manage LVM volumes
+- [ ] Create and manage LVM volumes     -->Can do confidently
-- [ ] Check network connectivity — ping, curl, netstat, ss, dig, nslookup
+- [ ] Check network connectivity — ping, curl, netstat, ss, dig, nslookup    -->Can do confidently
-- [ ] Explain DNS resolution, IP addressing, subnets, and common ports
+- [ ] Explain DNS resolution, IP addressing, subnets, and common ports   -->Can do confidently

 #### Shell Scripting
-- [ ] Write a script with variables, arguments, and user input
+- [ ] Write a script with variables, arguments, and user input    -->Need to revisit
-- [ ] Use if/elif/else and case statements
+- [ ] Use if/elif/else and case statements                        -->Need to revisit
-- [ ] Write for, while, and until loops
+- [ ] Write for, while, and until loops                           -->Need to revisit
-- [ ] Define and call functions with arguments and return values
+- [ ] Define and call functions with arguments and return values  -->Need to revisit
-- [ ] Use grep, awk, sed, sort, uniq for text processing
+- [ ] Use grep, awk, sed, sort, uniq for text processing          -->Need to revisit
-- [ ] Handle errors with set -e, set -u, set -o pipefail, trap
+- [ ] Handle errors with set -e, set -u, set -o pipefail, trap    -->Need to revisit
-- [ ] Schedule scripts with crontab
+- [ ] Schedule scripts with crontab                               -->Can do this confidently

 #### Git & GitHub
-- [ ] Initialize a repo, stage, commit, and view history
+- [ ] Initialize a repo, stage, commit, and view history          -->Can do this confidently
-- [ ] Create and switch branches
+- [ ] Create and switch branches                                  -->Can do this confidently
-- [ ] Push to and pull from GitHub
+- [ ] Push to and pull from GitHub                                -->Can do this confidently
-- [ ] Explain clone vs fork
+- [ ] Explain clone vs fork                                       -->Can do this confidently
-- [ ] Merge branches — understand fast-forward vs merge commit
+- [ ] Merge branches — understand fast-forward vs merge commit    -->Can do this confidently
-- [ ] Rebase a branch and explain when to use it vs merge
+- [ ] Rebase a branch and explain when to use it vs merge         -->Can do this confidently
-- [ ] Use git stash and git stash pop
+- [ ] Use git stash and git stash pop                             -->Can do this confidently
-- [ ] Cherry-pick a commit from another branch
+- [ ] Cherry-pick a commit from another branch                    -->Can do this confidently
-- [ ] Explain squash merge vs regular merge
+- [ ] Explain squash merge vs regular merge                       -->Can do this confidently
-- [ ] Use git reset (soft, mixed, hard) and git revert
+- [ ] Use git reset (soft, mixed, hard) and git revert            -->Can do this confidently
-- [ ] Explain GitFlow, GitHub Flow, and Trunk-Based Development
+- [ ] Explain GitFlow, GitHub Flow, and Trunk-Based Development   -->Need to revisit
-- [ ] Use GitHub CLI to create repos, PRs, and issues
+- [ ] Use GitHub CLI to create repos, PRs, and issues             -->Need to revisit

 ---